No Cav: Indirect negative impacts

 High indirect negative impacts of the quarries that fall on the Apuan territory are those related to the intense road transport of the extracted material: road accidents (including the loss of truck loads), air pollution, noise, inconveniences related to traffic and the wear and tear of the roads themselves.

 These indirect pollutants have an additional environmental impact and are the cause of the worsening quality of life in the Apuan area.

 A particularly uncomfortable event was the several collapses in a street in Colonnata in 2018, due to a nearby quarry.

-In order to facilitate the mining activity, the "Strada dei Marmi" (Marble Road) was built in 2012, reserved for truck traffic and closed to common traffic.
+To facilitate the mining activity, the "Strada dei Marmi" (Marble Road) was built in 2012, reserved for truck traffic and closed to common traffic.
 The maintenance costs of the road, which is subject to high wear and tear, are borne by the community as the expected tolls have never been collected.

 The No Cav movements also emphasize the "external costs" of the marble supply chain, i.e., all those costs that would fall indirectly on the community.
 According to a 2006 study, released by environmental associations, for every ton of marble extracted, the costs would amount to 56 euros for the company and 168 euros for the community.
 An example of such costs, are the substantial expenses incurred by the municipalities of Massa and Carrara for the maintenance of the aqueduct filters, damaged by the marmettola.

 Also in 2012 a 5 km tunnel under Mount Tambura was planned, whose real usefulness has often been questioned, but that would allow to quarry a large amount of marble.
 The project, strongly opposed by several fronts, was not realized.